-NUR 1119 FUNDAMENTALS OF NURSING
+NUR 1119 NURSING I

 Within the curricular framework and across the lifespan, the focus of this competency based course is on fundamental nursing concepts related to the roles of the associate degree nurse.
-Nursing process, caring, communication/documentation, and teaching/learning principles are introduced.
-The concepts of nursing, person, society and health are explored.
-Introduction to pharmacology, including dosages and solution calculation, and beginning medication administration is included.
-An introduction to the roles of provider of care, and member of the profession is included.
-Pre-requisite: Admission to the Associate Degree Nursing Program.
-Co-Requisites: ENG 1113, PSY 1513.
-Semester Credit Hours: (9 semester credit hours allotted as follows: 5 hrs lecture, 4 hrs Lab/Clinical)
+Nursing process, caring, and communication/documentation are introduced.
+The metaparadigm of nursing, person, society and health are explored.
+Teaching/learning principles are introduced.
+An introduction to pharmacology, including dosages and solution calculation, and beginning medication administration is included.
+An introduction to the roles of provider of care, manager care, and member of the profession is included.
+Semester Credit Hours: 9 semester credit hours allotted as follows: 5 hrs lecture, 4 hrs Lab/Clinical